 The advice was to call the Red Cross and get renters insurance in the new place.
 That’s really all you can say.

 Do it now.
-Choose one of the companies we’ve listed and take the few minutes and a few dollars required to protect literally everything you own and more.
+Choose one of the companies we’ve listed and take the few minutes and the few dollars required to protect literally everything you own.